lupyuen/lupyuen.github.io/src/prometheus.md

     ## MQTT Gateway Configuration File.
     go run ./cmd -log-level debug -config ttn-mqtt.yaml
     ```

+1. For Windows: Click __"Private Network: Allow Access"__ when prompted

+    (That's because our MQTT Gateway starts a HTTP Server at port 9641)

 1. We should see our MQTT Gateway __ingesting Sensor Data__ from The Things Network...